-Students are expected to demonstrate responsible and respectful behavior by cleaning up after themselves and are not to cause a distraction with their food.
-Parents are welcome to take their child(ren) out for lunch during their designated lunch periods, but should be mindful of the time scheduled for lunch.
+Students are expected to demonstrate responsible

+and respectful behavior by cleaning up after themselves and any food/beverage items and are not to cause a distraction with their food.
+Parents are welcome to take their children out for lunch during their designated lunch periods.
 Parents taking students out for lunch must sign those students out in the school office before leaving.